wltrup/Swift-WTUniquePrimitiveType/README.md

 In all of these cases, you often still want to be able to initialize them with `Int` values (when possible) and to refer to them as plain old `Int` instances (again, only when possible).

-Well, now, in `version 1.0.2`, you can (try to) initialize **any** `Integer`-backed unique primitive type with `Int` values and you can (try to) access the underlying value as an `Int`, using the computed property `valueAsInt`.
+Well, now, in `version 1.0.2`, you can (try to) initialize **any** `Integer`-backed unique primitive type with `Int` values and you can (try to) access the underlying value as an `Int`, using the computed property `valueAsInt` (the `value` computed property still and always returns the underlying value, typed accordingly).
 Note that both the initializer and `valueAsInt` return `nil` when the conversion of the underlying `Integer` type to and from `Int` isn't possible.

-For example, you can't initialize an `Int8`-backed unique primitive type with an `Int` value over 128 or any unique primitive type backed by an unsigned `Integer` type with a negative `Int`.
+For example, you can't initialize an `Int8`-backed unique primitive type with an `Int` value over 127 or any unique primitive type backed by an `UnsignedInteger` type with a negative `Int`.
 Similarly, a unique primitive type backed by `UInt64` has a wider range of values than `Int` so you can't always get an `Int` representation of the underlying value.

 ### Arithmetic operations